ArthurClemens/mithril-icon-builder/README.md

 Find the result in `build/custom`.

+### Working with multi color SVGs

+If you are working with Adobe Illustrator, to preserve color styles in an SVG without getting CSS classname conflicts, follow these export steps:

+* Use "Save As", NOT "Export"
+* Choose SVG Profile 1.1
+* Select Advanced Options, CSS Properties: "Style Attributes"

 ## Using the icons

 The built files are in es5 module format and can be used in es5 and es6 projects.